Gottes Zeit ist die allerbeste Zeit, BWV 106: 3

 The second vocal movement is a similar combination of ideas, now mostly from the New Testament.
 It quotes twice what Jesus said on the cross according to the Gospel of Luke.
 The first quotation (3a), "In deine Hände befehl ich meinen Geist" (Into Your hands I commit my spirit), with an added explanation "du hast mich erlöset, Herr, du getreuer Gott" (You have redeemed me, Lord, faithful God), from Psalm 31, is rendered as an alto aria.

 The second quotation (3b), "Heute wirst du mit mir im Paradies sein" (Today you will be with Me in Paradise), is a bass arioso, supported by Martin Luther's hymn "Mit Fried und Freud ich fahr dahin" (With peace and joy I depart), after the Nunc dimittis (also following Luke), sung by the alto as a cantus firmus.

 4

 The work concludes with the closing seventh stanza of Adam Reusner's hymn "In dich hab ich gehoffet, Herr", "Glorie, Lob, Ehr und Herrlichkeit" (Glory, praise, honor, and majesty), as a choral movement, but not a simple four-part setting.
 Introduced by an instrumental passage recalling motifs from the Sonatina, the first lines of the hymn are set for four parts.
 The movement ends in a double fugue on Amen marked Allegro.
-The musicologist Julian notes that the fugal section became the "major focus of the piece".
+The musicologist Julian Mincham notes that the fugal section became the "major focus of the piece".